TestArmada/testarmada.github.io/_posts/2016-11-28-developer-guide-using-executor.md

 {:.description}
 A _magellan_ executor does following things at least

+{:.list}
 {:.description}
-_1)_.
+1).
 Forks the test and runs it as child process per _magellan_'s worker.

+{:.list}
 {:.description}
-_2)_.
+2).
 Updates test result on the test vendor.

+{:.list}
 {:.description}
-_3)_.
+3).
 Simplifies the complex desiredCapabilities required by a test vendor (usually to a string).

+{:.list}
 {:.description}
-_4)_.
+4).
 Manages the life cycle of the test proxy required by test vendor if there is any.

 {:.description}
 _Magellan_ executor can be easily extended to do extra things, for example

+{:.list}
 {:.description}
-_1)_.
+1).
 Talks to a traffic control system to throttle your tests for a specific test environment.

 {:id="executorsLifeCycle"}